biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

 	pick_otus:refseqs_fp <PATH TO REFERENCE COLLECTION>
 	pick_otus:enable_rev_strand_match True

 Where ``<PATH TO REFERENCE COLLECTION>`` is replaced with the path to the reference data set you'd like to pick OTUs against.
-The QIIME development group frequently used the Greengenes reference OTUs.
-On the QIIME EC2 instance, this path would be ``/software/gg_otus-4feb2011-release/rep_set/gg_97_otus_4feb2011.fasta``.
+The QIIME development group frequently uses the Greengenes reference OTUs.
+This might be something like ``$HOME/qiime_software/gg_12_10_otus-release/rep_set/97_otus.fasta``.

 This command should be run in parallel.
 Each job will need approximately 4GB of RAM, so if running on EC2 and you want to start 8 parallel jobs (recommended setting for EC2), your instance type should be ``m2.4xlarge``.